High-Intensity Laser Therapy

 Leaders in Laser Technology

-Our 60-watt, Class IV, medical grade alpha laser is the most advanced laser technology in the country.
-It emits light at a wavelength proven to have a healing effect on the body's tissue to reduce pain and speed repair.
-This FDA-approved laser has been shown to be 80% effective in improving function and reducing symptoms of pain.
+Our Class IV, medical grade lasers are the most advanced laser technology in the country.
+They emit light at specific wavelengths proven to have a healing effect on the body's tissue to reduce pain and speed repair.
+This FDA-approved laser technology has been shown in multiple studies to be 80-94% effective in improving function and reducing symptoms of pain.
 This level of laser technology has been trusted for years by Olympians and professional athletes.
-Currently this drug-free, non-surgical option for pain relief is available to all.
+Now this drug-free, non-surgical option for pain relief is available to all!
 See what our patients are saying about how high-intensity laser therapy helped them!

 Many other clinics offer low-level laser therapy with cold lasers that generally emit 0.5 - 7.5 watts of power.
 These lasers have proven to be helpful for certain superficial ailments, but results have been limited to the restrictions in the depth the light can penetrate.
-The wavelength and the power of our 60-watt laser is far superior and unique in it's ability to penetrate through bone, soft tissue, and muscle to deliver healing light energy to the cells of the body.
+The wavelengths and the power of our lasers are far superior and unique in their ability to penetrate through bone, soft tissue, and muscle to deliver healing light energy to the cells of the body.

 How laser works